 The Company has generated no operating revenue to date and relies on the issuance of common shares as well as debt to finance exploration on its exploration and evaluation property, and to provide general operating working capital.
-The majority of the Company's expenditures relate to the acquisition and exploration of its exploration and evaluation property which is reflected in the Company's consolidated financial statements as capitalized exploration and evaluation costs.
+The majority of the Company's expenditures relate to the acquisition and exploration of its exploration and evaluation property, as well as the evaluation of the Graphite Creek graphite, which is reflected in the Company's consolidated financial statements as capitalized exploration and evaluation costs.